 Frequently asked questions

-Q. Do we need to go thru audition before signing up the piano class?
+Q. Do I need to go through an audition before signing up for a class?

 30mins/session – RM105.00/month